 - An underlined ellipses [...] in the below list indicates the omission of a word that originally appears in the text.
-No extraordinary pause is observed. - When you come to a gender-specific word in the Prayer Book that is not covered in this list, for example in the Prayer and Thanksgivings section of the Prayer Book, you are requested to use your own judgement on how to best alter the word.
-For example, in general you would use "people" to replace "men" and "humankind" to replace "mankind."

-1. Morning Prayer
+No extraordinary pause is observed. - When you come to a gender-specific word that is not covered in this list, for example in the Prayer and Thanksgivings section of the Prayer Book or the Canticles, Introductory Responses, Responsories, or Litanies of the BAS, you are requested to use your own judgement on how to best alter the word.
+For example, in general you would use "people" to replace "men" and "humankind" to replace "mankind", and references to God as "he" or "him" should be avoided. - 1.
+Morning Prayer